ost-ing/rotary-encoder-embedded/README.md

 ```

 ### angular velocity example

-If angular velocity is required, then the following example could be used:
+If angular velocity is required, which increases complexity a little, see below:

 ```rust
 fn main() -> ! {